School excursions on the NSW South Coast

 What’s on offer on the NSW South Coast

-Take your class to the NSW South Coast to discover its varied environments, from cascading waterfalls in Morton National Park, to rocky escarpments with sweeping coastal views in Barren Grounds Nature Reserve.
+Take your class to the NSW South Coast to discover its varied environments, from cascading waterfalls in Morton National Park, to rocky escarpments with sweeping coastal views.

 The region extends south from Wollongong to the Victorian border.
 Take in the famous white sands of Jervis Bay National Park and Seven Mile Beach, which provide plenty of opportunities for school students to engage with nature.
 Just north of Batemans Bay, lie the important cultural sites around Murramarang National Park.
 On the far South Coast, in Ben Boyd National Park, Davidson Whaling Station gives students a unique insight into the long-gone whaling industry and its practices.